gfauredumont/LeProjet/README.md

 Tasks have hierarchy and a task can be "shared" by several parent-tasks (even from different projects).

+## Environment & dev

+I work on this project as a learning process: I try to find new ways of working better: TDD, CI, DDD and stuff ;)

+For now:
+- MIT licenced project hosted on GitHub
+- Travis CI hooked to repo
+- Heroku automatic deploy on CI success
+- DDD models implemention (more later)
+- some parts are implemented in TDD (project-members for instance)

 ## First goals:

 - Basic schema for later plug of API, then hooks: